matthewjberger/egui-thematic/README.md

 ctx.set_visuals(random_theme.to_visuals());
 ```

-The randomize feature is great for:
+The randomize feature can be used for:

-- Quickly exploring different color combinations
+- Exploring different color combinations
 - Finding inspiration for custom themes
 - Testing your UI with extreme color variations
-- Having fun with wild color schemes

 ## Demo Application

-A comprehensive demo application is included that showcases all features of egui-thematic.
+A demo application is included that showcases the features of egui-thematic.

 ### Running the Demo

-Using `just` (recommended):
+Using `just`:

 ```bash
 just run
 ```

 Or directly with cargo:

 ```bash
 cargo run --release --manifest-path ./demo/Cargo.toml
 ```

-The demo provides:
+The demo includes:

-- A fully functional theme editor with all features
+- Theme editor with all features
 - Sample UI elements showing how the theme affects different widgets
-- Quick preset buttons (Dark, Light, Randomize)
+- Preset buttons (Dark, Light, Randomize)
-- Interactive instructions and examples
+- Instructions and examples

 ## Development